Dimension identities, almost self-conjugate partitions, and BGG complexes for Hermitian symmetric pairs: Generalized BGG resolutions

 Let $\g_{\R}$ be a real simple noncompact reductive Lie algebra, with Cartan decomposition $\g_{\R} = \k_{\R} \oplus \p_{\R}$.
 We write the complexified Cartan decomposition $\g = \k \oplus \p$.
 From the general theory, there exists a distinguished element $h_0 \in \mathfrak{z}(\k)$ such that $\operatorname{ad} h_0$ acts on $\g$ with eigenvalues $0$ and $\pm 1$.
 We thus have a triangular decomposition $\g = \p^- \oplus \k \oplus \p^+$, where $\p^{\pm} = \{ x \in \g \mid [h_0, x] = \pm x\}$.
 The subalgebra $\q = \k \oplus \p^+$ is a maximal parabolic subalgebra of $\g$, with Levi subalgebra $\k$ and abelian nilradical $\p^+$.
 Parabolic subalgebras of complex simple Lie algebras that arise in this way are called parabolic subalgebras of \emph{Hermitian type}, and $(\g,\k)$ is called a \emph{Hermitian symmetric pair}.

-In this paper, we focus our attention on the three families of Hermitian symmetric pairs, which we call Types I, II, and III, that occur in the setting of Howe duality.
-In the list below, as we will do throughout the paper, we interchangeably name each pair according to the real Lie algebras $(\g_{\R}, \k_{\R})$, the complexified Lie algebras $(\g,\k)$, and the Cartan classification:
+In this paper, we focus our attention on the three families of Hermitian symmetric pairs that arise in the dual pair setting~\cite{Howe89}.
+We call these Types I, II, and III, as follows: